 PHA shall account for all costs, expenses, and loss of interest income resulting from the HDLP in its required audits.
 Loss of interest income will be the interest earnings lost from loans provided at less than 4.5%.
-The HDLP program loan terms it will impact the PHA's long-term sustainability.
+The HDLP program loan terms will impact PHA's long-term sustainability.